motorcycle 101 guides

 Maryland Motorcycle Insurance - Motorcycle Laws & Licensing

-It is mandatory for motorcyclists to have Maryland motorcycle insurance to complete your vehicle registration and in case you are involved in an accident.
-Due to the hefty fines that can be levied due to property damages and medical expenses, having motorcycle insurance will help pay some of the compensation so you do not have to take too much out of your personal finances.
-You must carry proof of ownership on your person or secured somewhere on your motorcycle.
+Riders must have Maryland motorcycle insurance to complete vehicle registration and in case they are involved in an accident.
+Due to the hefty fines that can be levied due to property damages and medical expenses, having motorcycle insurance will help pay some of the compensation so you do not have to take too much out of your finances.
 You must be able to prove you have Maryland motorcycle insurance at traffic stops, accident scenes, and vehicle inspections.
 Failure to obtain Maryland motorcycle insurance will result in hefty fines, suspension of vehicle registration, and/or your vehicle being impounded.

 • $30,000 for bodily injury to a person per accident